esthershiin/Snapagram/README.md

 A social media platform that combines the main functionalities of the popular appliations Snapchat and Instagram.

-Creators: Esther Shin & Allyson Park
+Developers: Esther Shin & Allyson Park